wu-lee/rushkoff-archive/docs/_articles/good-trip-or-bad-trip-the-art-and-heart-of-genesis-p-orridge.md

 Why were words like fuck so forbidden?
 What threat did they pose?
 Where did all these words we speak come from, anyway?
 Does anybody even remember that _good-bye_ means "God be with ye"?
 How much else is going on in the language we use--in the language we are taught not to violate?
 When was all this agreed upon, and by whom, and for what purpose?

-To Genesis, Burroughs's cut-and-paste process was not simply psy-
+To Genesis, Burroughs's cut-and-paste process was not simply psychedelic beatnik art.

-chedelic beatnik art.
 It was revolution.
-To deconstruct the language

-of the establishment is the first step towards appropriation.
-Whose

-language is this, anyway?
-Why are we speaking "King's

-English"?-especially if it benefits only a bunch of sick, rich fucks who

-flush your head down the toilet?
+To deconstruct the language of the establishment is the first step towards appropriation.
+Whose language is this, anyway?
+Why are we speaking "King's English"?--especially if it benefits only a bunch of sick, rich fucks who flush your head down the toilet?

 Genesis reveled in the appropriation and recombination of language,